Russia ready to hold talks 'any moment' once Ukrainian Army lays down arms: FM Lavrov | Politics

 - Russian Federation

-Russian President Vladimir Putin signed treaties with leaders of DPR and LPR on February 21, recognising the two regions of Ukraine as independent.
+President Putin signed treaties with leaders of DPR and LPR on February 21, recognising the two regions of Ukraine as independent.

 President Putin on Thursday launched a multi-pronged all-out attack on Ukraine, casting aside international condemnation and sanctions and warned other countries that any attempt to interfere would lead to ''consequences they had never seen''.